 - Money savings – Although maintenance services cost more upfront, they save you money in the long run.
 Minor issues can be addressed before they become costly repairs.
 Proper maintenance will also prolong the life of your car’s parts and vital components, minimizing part replacements and repairs.

 - Damage prevention – By having routine maintenance performed on your car, technicians can spot problems early on before they become costly and severe.
 This also means that you are less likely to have a breakdown at an inconvenient time.

 At JC Automotive, we are dedicated to helping our customers keep their cars running in the best condition possible.
-Below are listed just a few of the many services our ASE certified technicians are qualified to perform:
+Below are listed just a few of the many services our certified technicians here at JC Automotive are qualified to perform:

 Battery and Ignition

 - Alternator: The alternator is an automotive charging system that generates power for all the electrical components of a vehicle.
 Your car won’t start if your alternator goes bad.
 Dim lights, weak or dead battery, weird noises, and smells are a few signs of a bad alternator.

 - Battery: The battery works with the alternator to supply electric energy to your vehicle.
 Once you start your car, the alternator supplies the power needed to start driving.
 If you’re having issues with your car's electronic system or you have a slow engine crank upon turning the key in the ignition, your battery could be going bad.

 - Spark plugs: Spark plugs emit tiny “sparks” of electricity needed to start your car.
 The health of your spark plugs is linked to the performance of your engine.
 When your spark plugs are going bad your engine will idle roughly and your average MPG will plummet.

 - Distributor cap: The distributor cap is part of your vehicle's ignition system.
 It passes voltage from the ignition coils to an engine’s cylinders to power it.
 If you experience stalling or backfiring while driving it could mean you need a new distributor cap.